We Need Stronger Supports for the Families of Survivors with Complex PTSD

 And that’s where I come in.

-Today, I am launching two closed Facebook groups for supporters.
+Today, I am launching a closed Facebook groups for partners.

 Partners to Survivors with Complex Trauma is for those in intimate relationships with adult survivors.
 If you call yourself a partner, spouse, common-law, boy/girlfriend, fiance this group is for you.
 Please note: this group is also open to individuals who are separated and/or recently divorced.
 I recognize the potential need for this demographic to have a safe place to process the impact of living with a survivor with complex trauma.